GoldenStack/minestom-ca/README.md

 This can be read as a rule that grows all uncovered grass.

 ### State
-Each block has a list of palette indices.
-When writing rules, you can just use the names.
+Each block has an array of states.
+For example, the index `0` represents the block state ID.

-For example, all blocks have a `state` palette, because each block must have a state.
+Rules can also define other states.
+A rule that makes saplings grow may define a `sapling-age` state, and the interpreter will automatically assign that an index, such as index `1`.

 However, you can also add other states: like `age`.
 A tree could have a rule that decreases the age value once per tick, and grows once the age is zero.
 This would look something like: